Canal Streetcar Line: History

 In 1964, the streetcar company (known since 1922 as New Orleans Public Service Incorporated, or NOPSI) proposed to convert the Canal line to buses.
 The line was to be combined with the West End and Canal Boulevard bus lines, so that patrons could have a one-seat ride all the way from the central business district to Lake Pontchartrain.
 There was tremendous controversy over the proposal from the protests of preservationists.
 While the St. Charles Streetcar line was spared, the Canal line was not.
 The last day was May 30, 1964, with the final run (NOPSI car 972, carrying banners which read "See Me On St. Charles") leaving Canal Line tracks at about 5:00 a.m. on May 31.
 All the streetcars, except for 35 reserved for the St. Charles Line, were scrapped or donated to museums across the country, and all track and overhead wire were removed.

 By the 1990s, interest in streetcars was rekindled, not only in New Orleans, but in many cities around the country.
 Plans for the restoration of the Canal Line were announced in 2000, and tracks were rebuilt from the foot of Canal Street out to the cemeteries.
 A branch line was created on North Carrollton Avenue, which had never before had streetcar service.
 Finally, the Canal streetcar line reopened April 18, 2004, almost 40 years after its close.
 It replaced multiple stop service on Canal in the Mid-City mostly except for a limited stop express line which ran all the way to the lake, which was eliminated suddenly due to Hurricane Katrina.

 In 2005, Hurricane Katrina damaged the red streetcars of the Canal and Riverfront lines which were stored at the car barn behind the RTA headquarters.
 As streetcar service was restored, it was forced to utilize the green cars borrowed from the St. Charles line while the red cars were rebuilt.

+In 2017, construction began on the Cemeteries Transit Terminal.
+This moved the terminus of cemeteries branch from City Park Ave to Canal Blvd.
+Furthermore, the new terminus featured double balloon loops for turning streetcars around along with a covered walkway to transfer to buses.
+This greatly improved safety as pedestrians no longer had to navigate a three way intersection.
+The Cemeteries Transit Terminal officially opened on January 5, 2018 with streetcar and bus service beginning January 7, 2018.